-A civil penalty (see 10 CFR 2.205, "Civil Penalties") is a monetary penalty that the NRC may impose for violations of (1) certain specified licensing provisions of the AEA or supplementary NRC rules or Orders, (2) any requirement for which a license may be revoked, (3) reporting requirements under Section 206 of the ERA, or (4) any NRC rule adopted under Section 147 of the AEA with respect to safeguards information.
-Based on the circumstances of a specific case. the NRC may increase a civil penalty where application of the guidance in this Policy would normally result in a zero penalty or a base civil penalty, to ensure that the proposed civil penalty reflects the safety significance of the case.
+the NRC may increase a civil penalty where application of the guidance in this Policy would normally result in a zero penalty or a base civil penalty, to ensure that the proposed civil penalty reflects the safety significance of the case.
 The NRC's policy of imposing graduated civil penalties generally takes into account the gravity of the violation as the primary consideration and the ability to pay as a secondary consideration.
-Thus, operations involving greater nuclear material inventories, significantly higher consequences resulting from a release or exposure to radioactive material, and consequences to the public and workers receive higher civil penalties.
+Thus, operations involving greater nuclear material inventories, significantly higher consequences resulting from a release or exposure to radioactive material and consequences to the public and workers receive higher civil penalties.
 Regarding the secondary factor of the ability of various classes of licensees to pay the civil penalties, it is not the NRC's intention that the economic impact of a civil penalty be so severe that it adversely affects a licensee's ability to safely conduct licensed activities or puts a licensee out of business (Orders, rather than civil penalties, are used when the NRC's intent is to suspend or terminate licensed activities).

 Civil penalties are considered for all SL I, II, and III violations.
+Typically, a violation assessed under the ROP or cROP is not considered for civil penalties; however, a civil penalty will be considered for violations associated with inspection findings that involve actual consequences.
 The civil penalty assessment process described in this section and depicted in Figure 2 should be followed to determine the appropriateness of a civil penalty for any escalated enforcement action.
 Notwithstanding the outcome of the normal civil penalty assessment process, discretion, as discussed in this section and in Section 3.6, "Use of Discretion in Determining the Amount of a Civil Penalty," may be exercised by either escalating or mitigating the amount of the civil penalty.

-Violations assessed under the SDP normally are not considered for civil penalties.
-However, civil penalties are considered for violations associated with inspection findings evaluated through the ROP's SDP that involve actual consequences.
+Violations assessed under an SDP normally are not considered for civil penalties.
+However, civil penalties are considered for violations associated with inspection findings evaluated through an SDP that involve actual consequences.